near/nearcore/docs/misc/state_sync_from_external_storage.md

 neard init --chain-id <testnet or mainnet> --download-config --download-genesis
 ```

-To make use of your own external storage, see the corresponding [how-to](state_sync_dump.md).
+To create your own State dumps to external storage, see the corresponding [how-to](state_sync_dump.md).

 ### Google Cloud Storage

-To enable Google Cloud Storage as your external storage, add this to your
+To enable Google Cloud Storage as your external storage, add the following to
-`config.json` file:
+your `config.json` file:

 ```json
 "state_sync_enabled": true,